Inventory of 43 RRI Governance Innovation Practices

-The aforementioned RRI practices have been selected within a solid thematic and theoretical framework and through a thorough methodological procedure.
-This procedure has been comprised of four complementary to each other stages, where from the initial 80 projects, the final 15 projects and corresponding 43 practices were placed in the inventory.
-These projects and corresponding practices referred to the different RRI keys (Gender Equality, Science Education, Public Engagement etc.) as well as to the RRI unified approach (or ‘RRI package’), where there is a comprehensive package of measures that aim to integrate RRI holistically and without an explicit focus on a specific key(or keys).
-A qualitative, reflexive thematic research approach was also employed, so as to analyses the 43 practices even further and detect patterns and regularities in the data collected i.e. in the practices promoting RRI.
+Moving a step further from the scope of these experiments, this inventory also draws valuable conclusions that form a set of suggestions which can be employed to aid European actors in further and more genuinely facilitating an efficient RRI uptake in their organisational mechanisms.
+The aforementioned RRI practices were selected within a solid thematic and theoretical framework and through a thorough methodological procedure.
+This procedure consisted of four complementary stages through which, out of 80 initial projects, 15 projects were selected and 43 corresponding practices were placed in the inventory.
+These projects and practices refer to the different RRI keys (Gender Equality, Science Education, Public Engagement, Open Access, and Ethics), as well as to the RRI-unified approach (or ‘RRI package’), where there is a comprehensive package of measures that aim to integrate RRI holistically and without an explicit focus on any specific key(s).
+A qualitative, reflexive thematic research approach was also employed so as to analyse the 43 practices in even more depth and detect patterns in the data collected, that is to say, in the practices promoting RRI.